Privacy Policy

 8. International Data Transfers

 RevenueCat, Inc. is established in the United States.
-When we transmit anonymous app user IDs and subscription transaction information to RevenueCat, this constitutes a transfer of data to a third country in the meaning of GDPR Articles 44 et seq.
+When we transmit app user IDs and purchase transaction information to RevenueCat, this constitutes a transfer of data to a third country in the meaning of GDPR Articles 44 et seq.
+We rely on the following safeguards for this transfer:

 - The EU-U.S. Data Privacy Framework (DPF) where applicable, and